-Once the plenum has been lifted in place directly over the relief vent (shown in Figure 75), all 1/4-20 fasteners (12 lb•ft [15N•m]), removed in Cabinet Preparation above, are replaced to attach the plenum to the top of the enclosure.
+After lifting the plenum in to place, directly over the relief vent (see Figure 69).
+Reinstall all 1/4-20 fasteners (12 lb•ft [15N•m]), which were removed in Cabinet Preparation on page 82 and attach the plenum to the top of the enclosure.
 Use hand tools only.